Privacy & Data Protection Policy

 Please note that cookies can't harm your computer and we do not store personally identifiable information in cookies we use on this website.

-We're giving you this information as part of our initiative to comply with UK legislation, and to make sure we're honest and clear about your privacy when using our website.
+We're giving you this information as part of our initiative to comply with General Data Protection Regulations and Data Protection Act 1998, and to make sure we're honest and clear about your privacy when using our website.

 The Cookies we use: